clothes storage ideas for small spaces

 Note: We recommend you steer clear of mothballs, especially if you have pets or children.
 They’re toxic and do just as good of a job as some of the natural alternatives we mentioned above.

-Not all items are best suited to a box or bin.
-Bulky items like duvets and bedding (as long as they’re not made of wool or fiber) can quickly clog up your storage space.
-Consider investing in some vacuum-sealed bags to shrink down their size and create an airtight seal that protects them from mold and other unwanted pests.
+Not everything is best suited to a box or bin.
+Bulky items like duvets and bedding can quickly clog up your storage space.
+Consider investing in some vacuum-sealed bags to shrink their size and create an airtight seal that protects them from mold and other unwanted pests.
 Delicate items like wedding gowns can be stored in acid-free boxes and stuffed with acid-free tissue to help them retain their shape and prevent breakage.
-And always remember that clothing you know you won’t ever wear again shouldn’t stay in your closet or storage bin and take up space — we recommend you donate to a local thrift store or pass it down to a friend or family member.
+And always remember that clothing you rarely wear (or don’t plan on wearing again) shouldn’t take up space in your closet — we recommend you donate it to a local thrift store or pass it down to a friend or family member.

 Shop specialty storage items: